revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 In Java, when a package is imported, its sub-packages aren’t imported and developer needs to import them separately if required.

-For example, if a developer imports a package Company.*, all classes in the package named Company are loaded but no classes from the sub-package are loaded.
+For example, if a developer imports a package `Company.*,` all classes in the package named Company are loaded but no classes from the sub-package are loaded.
 To load the classes from its sub-package ( say team), developer has to import it explicitly as follows:

-`Import Company.team.*`
+`import Company.team.*`

 </blockquote>